Amateur radio: Ham radio

 The term "ham" was first a pejorative term used in professional wired telegraphy during the 19th century, to mock operators with poor Morse code-sending skills ("ham-fisted").
-This term continued to be used after the invention of radio and the proliferation of amateur experimentation with wireless telegraphy; among land- and sea-based professional radio operators, "ham" amateurs were considered a nuisance.
+This term continued to be used after the invention of radio, and the proliferation of amateur experimentation with wireless telegraphy; among land- and sea-based professional radio telegraphers, "ham" amateurs were considered a nuisance.
 The use of "ham" meaning "amateurish or unskilled" survives today sparsely in other disciplines (e.g. "ham actor").

-The amateur radio community subsequently began to reclaim the word as a label of pride, and by the mid-20th century it had lost its pejorative meaning.
-Although not an acronym, it is often mistakenly written as a backronym, with "HAM" in capital letters.
+The amateur radio community subsequently reclaimed the word as a label of pride, and by the mid-20th century it had lost its pejorative meaning.
+Although not an acronym or initialism, it is occasionally written as "HAM" in capital letters.